orpheus-db/implementation/README.md

 dh whoami
 ```

-The `init` command provides a mechanism to to load a csv file into OrpheusDB as a CVD, with the all records as its first version (i.e., vid = 1).
+The `init` command provides a mechanism to load a csv file into OrpheusDB as a CVD, with all the records as its first version (i.e., vid = 1).
 To let OrpheusDB know what is the schema for this dataset, user can provide a sample schema file through option `-s`.
 Each line in the schema file has the format `<attribute name>, <type of the attribute>`.
 In the following example, `data.csv` file contains 3 attributes, namely `age`, `employee_id` and `salary`.
-The command below loads the `data.csv` file under the same directory into OrpheusDB as a CVD named `dataset1`, whose schema is indicated in the file ``sample_schema.csv`.
+The command below loads the `data.csv` file into OrpheusDB as a CVD named `dataset1`, whose schema is indicated in the file ``sample_schema.csv`.

 <!-- In the current release, only `csv` file format is supported in the `init`. -->